 Kenya visas are a must if you are planning the ultimate African adventure!
 Kenya’s Masai Mara National Reserve is unquestionably one of the top safari destinations in the world, especially since it flows right in to Tanzania’s famous Serengeti National Park.
 Kenya’s iconic Mount Kiliminjaro is a must-climb location for any avid mountaineer.
 Even Kenya’s cities like Nairobi and Mombassa are exciting destinations for travelers who want to experience the bustle and style of an African city.

 US citizens need to have Kenya visas issued in advance of their travel to Africa.
+We recommend using a trusted expediting service or apply early.
 Read on to learn how to get your visa for Kenya!

 Passport Requirements for Travelers to Kenya